 Debates about the nature and origin of language go back to the ancient world.
 Greek philosophers such as Gorgias and Plato debated the relationship between words, concepts and reality.

-Gorgias argued that language could represent neither the objective experience nor human experience and that communication and truth were therefore impossible.
+Gorgias argued that language could represent neither objective experience nor human experience and that communication and truth were therefore impossible.

 Plato maintained that communication is possible because language represents ideas and concepts that exist independently of, and prior to, language.